PedroAsantos/Nursing-Home-Manager/README.md

 # Nursing-Home-Manager
-Application to manage a Nursing Home.
-Some of main functionalities of the application are:
+Project created within the Database subject with the goal to create a database and an user interface to manage a nursing home.

+## Main Functionalities
   * Search & Filter patients;
   * Search & Filter patients appointments;
   * Search & Filter patients visits;